 In addition to the leis, the guests made their own flower crowns.
 Other festivities included welcome drinks, complete with a taco truck and local guitarist, as well as a rehearsal dinner at the local seafood haunt, Postcards.

 Katie and her bridesmaids got ready at the house that she and Adrian rented for the wedding.
-They all wore matching pajama sets.
+Her bridesmaid Victoria Salisbury owns a clothing line, V. Chapman Studio, so Katie sourced the sage green bridesmaids dresses from the label.

 “I knew without a doubt in my mind it would be the dress I would get married in,” Katie says of putting on her lace Mira Zwillinger gown at a Saks Fifth Avenue trunk show.
 The slim-fitting, V-neck dress features 3-D appliqués and pearls sewn into the fabric.